 Keep in mind these three R’s while creating rules, meeting out consequences, developing behavior charts and reward systems, assigning time outs, and whatever else you do to “manage” your children and their behaviors.
 In time, you just might find yourself “managing” less and enjoying more.

-Lisa J. Bechtel, is a Licensed Professional Counselor and Registered Play Therapist Supervisor who works with children, adolescents and families at Franco Psychological Associates, PC.
+Lisa Bechtel, Licensed Professional Counselor and Registered Play Therapist Supervisor was a former therapist at Franco Psychological Associates, PC.